sachatrauwaen/OpenApp/README.md

 The Goal is to Create a optiniated base framework for creating web applcations.

-It will be composed of a number of a other open source prjects :
+It will be composed of a number of other open source prjects :

 1. Asp.Net Boilerplate [https://aspnetboilerplate.com/]
 * Layered Architecture